Geometric phase from encircling an exceptional point of a quantum resonance in the complex-scaling method: Geometric phase near resonance pole

 Moiseyev's ansatz of non-Hermitian energy near EP \cite{Moiseyev2011NHQM} is given by

 and we define $\lambda$ as

-Note that the square root of~$\lambda$ around~$\lambda_{\mathrm{bp}}$ comes from its branch order~$2$, that is, if $p$ wave functions coalesce into an EP then $(\lambda-\lambda_{\mathrm{bp}})^{1/p}$.\footnote{It looks hard to count the number of continuum states.
+\revone{The parameter $\alpha$ in Moiseyev's ansatz is introduced to label the branch (Riemann sheet) of the analytically continued resonance energy.
+It is fixed once the continuation path and the continuity condition of the resonance pole are specified, and it is not a tunable parameter.
+The final holonomy or Berry phase is insensitive to $\alpha$ beyond this discrete sheet identification.} Note that the square root of~$\lambda$ around~$\lambda_{\mathrm{bp}}$ comes from its branch order~$2$, that is, if $p$ wave functions coalesce into an EP then $(\lambda-\lambda_{\mathrm{bp}})^{1/p}$.\footnote{It looks hard to count the number of continuum states.
 Nevertheless, since there is one corresponding resonant pole/state, the rank of the projection operator to the resonance is definitely equal to one.
 This is the same situation as the spectrum intensity in Breit--Wigner peak of the Feshbach resonance.
 Thus, the associated continuum spectrum is unidentified, but one continuum state can be responsible for the EP phenomenon; it provides $p=2$.} $\alpha$ is a complex parameter.

 Let us consider the geometric phase of the wave function in the CSM based on Moiseyev's ansatz.
 We rewrite the solution of Eq.~\eqref{eq:CSM-eq} as